Exclusive: China hacked HPE, IBM and then attacked clients - sources

 "By gaining access to an MSP, you can in many cases gain access to any one of their customers," said the official.
 "Call it the Walmart approach: If I needed to get 30 different items for my shopping list, I could go to 15 different stores or I could go to the one that has everything.”

 Representatives with the FBI and Department of Homeland Security declined to comment.
-Officials with the U.S. Justice Department and the Chinese embassy in Washington could not immediately be reached for comment.
+Officials with the U.S. Justice Department and the Chinese embassy in Washington could not be reached.

 A British government spokeswoman declined to comment on the identities of companies affected by the Cloudhopper campaign or the impact of those breaches.